mpdevelops/react-colors/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## About

 React Colors is a color palette selector.
-Users can pick a color from a variety of predefined palettes, manipulate the Demo for this project available at: <DEMO LINK HERE>
+Users can pick a color from a variety of predefined palettes, manipulate the shade, and copy the HEX/RGB/RGBA code of the selected color to their clipboard.
+Users can also create and delete their own custom color palettes.

+Demo for this project available at: <DEMO LINK HERE>

 ## Technologies Utilized